Beretta Stampede

 The Beretta Stampede is a single-action revolver manufactured by Beretta that is a close clone of the Colt Single Action Army "Peacemaker".
-The main difference is that the Beretta utilizes a transfer bar like the Ruger Vaquero which makes the gun safe to carry a full 6 rounds.
+The main difference is that the Beretta utilizes a transfer bar like the Ruger Vaquero, allowing it to be carried safely with all six chambers loaded.

 Variants

 Stampede Old West

 This is the second Stampede.
 It has a fixed front sight, wood grip, and holds .45 Long Colt rounds, the same as the Colt Peacemaker.
 It has a 4 3/4 or 5 1/2 inch barrel, which makes the total length 9.5 inches or 11 inches.
 Its cylinder capacity is six rounds, as are the others.

 Stampede Old West Marshal

 This was the third model of the Stampede series by Beretta.
 It was made for those who wanted a shorter version of the revolver.
 It has a fixed front sight and a polished wood "bird's head" style grip.
 It was available chambered in both the .45 Long Colt and .357 Magnum cartridges.
 The gun is 8 1/4 inches long, and its barrel is 3 1/2 inches.